iconify/website/docs/icon-components/ember/index.md

     replace: Ember
 ```

-Please be aware that this component is no longer maintained.
+Please be aware that this component is not designed for server side rendering.
-Ember is an outdated framework.
-If you are using Ember, consider switching to [Iconify Icon web component](/docs/iconify-icon/index.md).
+If you are using SSR, consider switching to [Iconify Icon web component](/docs/iconify-icon/index.md).

 ## Installation